3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 Start first by making a clone of your EMMC.
 Now go into the `Machine` tab in `Mainsail` & selecting the cog in the top corner of the `config files` section & selecting to show hidden files.
 Then click the top checkbox on the left to highlight all files & then press the `Download` button.
-Make sure the do actually download as some browsers will block it unless  you allow popups for that address.
+Make sure that it actually completes the download as some browsers will block it unless you allow popups for that address.
 Chough chough - Firefox!

 ![ShowAll](https://github.com/3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/assets/122202359/96d79aa0-e243-416b-a8f3-00ea2609ea5b)